the6p4c/peadee/doc/notes_hw.md

 PA5 which the bootloader (and app?) sense to detect if the bootloader should continue running (signal was present) or the application should run (signal not present after a set amount of time)

+Some serial thing reads from PA6 whenever an edge is detected on EXTI line 3 and creates an 8-bit string from it
+- If it's been more than 8ms since the last edge, throw the data away and configure PA5 and PA6 as inputs
+	- No pull on PA5, pull-up on PA6
+- If 8 bits have been read, detect:
+	- `A8 = 1010 1000` -> Path A
+	- `AC = 1010 1100` -> Path A
+	- `A4 = 1010 0100` -> Path B
+	- `A6 = 1010 0110` -> Path A
+	- `A2 = 1010 0010` -> Path B
+	- `B6 = 1011 0110` -> Path B
+	- Anything else    -> Path A
+	- Store 0x62 in mask
+- If greater than 16 bits have been read:
+	- If exactly 17 bits have been read, read mask and:
+		- `48 = 0100 1000` -> Path A
+		- `68 = 0110 1000` -> Path A
+		- `70 = 0111 0000` -> Path A
+		- `78 = 0111 1000` -> Path A
+		- `62 = 0110 0010` -> Path A
+		- Anything else    -> Path B
+		- After taking A/B:
+			- Delay
+			- Configure as outputs + low
+			- Delay
+			- Configure as AF (SPI??)
+	- Otherwise:
+		- Configure as AF
+	- If top (?) bit of data is set -> Path B
+	- Otherwise -> Path A
+- Note:
+	- Path A: configure PA5 and PA6 as outputs, set HIGH
+	- Path B: configure PA5 and PA6 as outputs, set LOW

 # Programming Adapter
 Numbered left to right (viewing component side), where left = WITRN logo, right